awesomephant/united-generations-website/news/open-collaboration-with-councils-institutions-and-designers.md

   alt: The United Generations is looking for collabor
-introduction: The United Generations is looking for collaborations with councils, institutions and designers to think about a more intergenerational world and to develop projects that aimed at the wellbeing of young and old generations.
+introduction: The United Generations is looking for collaborations with councils, institutions and designers to think about a more intergenerational world and develop projects aimed at the wellbeing of young and old generations.
 ---
 The United Generations is looking for collaborations with councils, institutions and designers to think about a more intergenerational world and to develop projects that aimed at the wellbeing of young and old generations.